afiluba/10x-cards/e2e/AUTH_SETUP_GUIDE.md

 ## Summary

-This authentication mechanism provides:
+This authentication and teardown mechanism provides:
 - ⚡ **Fast**: Authenticate once, not per test
 - 🎯 **Reliable**: API-based, no UI flakiness
 - 🔒 **Secure**: Credentials in env vars, state gitignored
 - 🔧 **Flexible**: Easy to extend for multiple users/roles
+- 🧹 **Clean**: Automatic test data cleanup after each run
 - 📦 **Complete**: Ready to use, fully documented

 The setup is complete and ready to use.
-Simply ensure your `.env.test` file is configured, and start writing tests!
+Simply ensure your `.env.test` file is configured with all required variables (including `E2E_USERNAME_ID` for teardown), and start writing tests!